biohazard999/Xenial.Framework/docs/guide/model-builders-conventions.md

 <<< @/guide/samples/model-builder-convention/Sensor.ModelBuilder.ForProperties.cs{15-21}

 ::: tip
-This is especially useful if you only want to apply an attribute to selected properties.
+This is particularly useful if an attribute should only be applied to selected properties.
 :::

 ## ConventionBuilder - ForAllProperties